Bohemian BIO [Short]

 Wendy Redroad--,whose story did not take place at a lake with boats and friends and noodle salad, communicates the word of God with warmth and wit as she pours free-spirited insight into the topics of healing and forgiveness.
 Combining personal experience with colorful Bible stories, she offers the hope of restoration to women who have terrible stories to get over.

-Wendy resides in Fort Worth, Texas, with her BFF, a Labrador retriever named Hannah Banana.
-To learn more about Wendy, visit her website www.wendyredroad.com where you can read her blog, Destination Reality.
+Wendy resides in Fort Worth, Texas, with her teenage son and Labrador retriever, Hannah Banana.
+To learn more about Wendy and her message, Bohemian Forgiveness, visit her website www.wendyredroad.com.

 Meet Hannah Banana